MaddoxMaila/offline-record-management-app-sync/api/README.md

-# Muso API
+# API

 ## Tech Stack
  * NodeJS
  * TypeScript
  * ExpressJS
- * Prisma with PostgreSQL
+ * Prisma with PostgreSQL (Should be but because of PC constraints, im using SQLite but with prisma to replace a DB you just the schema.prisma file to use any client of your liking)

 ___
 ```javascript